pagkly/Zed/Investopedia3/What Is Emigration.md

 What Is Emigration?
 ## What Is Emigration?

 Emigration is the relocation or process of people leaving one country to reside in another.
-People emigrate for many reasons, include increasing one's chance of employment or improving [quality of life](https://www.investopedia.com/terms/q/quality-of-life.asp).
+People emigrate for many reasons, include increasing one's chance of employment or improving [[quality of life]](https://www.investopedia.com/terms/q/quality-of-life.asp).
 Emigration affects the economies of the countries involved in both positive and negative ways, depending on the current state of the countries' economies.

 ### Key Takeaways